One thousand steps to Yamagata’s most iconic spot.

 Built over 1,000 years ago, Yamadera Temple is one of northern Japan’s most picturesque spots and a must-visit destination in the Tohoku region.

-The ascent up the mountains’ 1,000 steps typically takes between 20-30 minutes.
-It’s not a difficult climb, but the journey through the forest is half the adventure, with eye-catching shrines and amusing statues placed carefully throughout the venture alongside stone lanterns.
+The ascent up the mountain’s 1,000 steps typically takes between 20 and 30 minutes.
+It’s not a difficult climb, but the journey through the forest is half the adventure.
+Eye-catching shrines and amusing statues placed carefully along the route compliment stone lanterns leading the way.

-Along the way you’ll see many temples and landmarks such as the Mida Hora stone carvings walls, or the Niomon Gate standing a bit further away.
-Just above it, on your final destination you can find the Kaisando Hall which is dedicated to the temple founder, Jikaku Daishi while a smaller building also known as the Nokyodo Hall.
+Along the path, you’ll see many temples and landmarks such as the Mida Hora stone carved walls, or the Niomon Gate standing a bit further away.
+At the very top of the hike is the Kaisando Hall which is dedicated to the temple founder, Jikaku Daishi.

-Once you arrive at Yamadera Temple, midway the steep hill Hoshu-yama, the reward is a stunning view overlooking the Tachiya River, with its verdant mountains and vast neighboring valley.
+Once you arrive at Yamadera Temple midway up, the reward is a stunning view overlooking the Tachiya River, with its verdant mountains and vast neighboring valley.

-Take the path on the right of Kaisando Hall, it’ll take you to the Godaido, a observatory deck where you can enjoy the best view of Yamagata City’s south valley.
+Take the path on the right of Kaisando Hall, which will take you to the Godaido, an observatory deck with the best view of Yamagata City’s south valley.